ViktorAJStein/ViktorAJStein/README.md

 ## Hi there 👋

-I am a third-year PhD candidate in Applied Mathematics at [TU Berlin](https://www.tu.berlin/imageanalysis) under the supervision of [Prof. Gabriele Steidl](https://page.math.tu-berlin.de/~steidl/).
+I am a Postdoc at TU Munich in [Massimo Fornasier's](https://www.math.cit.tum.de/math/personen/professuren/fornasier-massimo/) Applied Numerical Analysis group and a junior member of the [Munich Center for Machine Learning](https://mcml.ai/).
-In May 2026, I will join [Massimo Fornasier's](https://www.math.cit.tum.de/math/personen/professuren/fornasier-massimo/) Applied Numerical Analysis group at TU Munich as a Postdoc.
+I completed my PhD in Applied Mathematics at [TU Berlin](https://www.tu.berlin/imageanalysis) under the supervision of [Prof. Gabriele Steidl](https://page.math.tu-berlin.de/~steidl/) and as part of the [Berlin Mathematical School](https://www.math-berlin.de/).

 My interests lie in optimal transport, primarily in Wasserstein gradient flows, and in kernel methods.